Skip to main content

 • Results useMay be referenced in some pathway decisions

 NAPLAN Year 9 is the final national literacy and numeracy assessment before students enter senior secondary schooling.
 For resources spanning all year levels, see the NAPLAN preparation hub.
-This page explains what Year 9 students face in each domain and how families can prepare for the March test window.
+NAPLAN 2027 is held during 10–22 March 2027.
+Schools schedule sessions within the national window set by ACARA.
+Confirm exact dates with your child's school.
+This page explains what Year 9 students face in each domain and how families can prepare.

 What does NAPLAN Year 9 test?